Public Adviser's Office Information

 The materials that the committee or commission accepts at a hearing.

 The area which is potentially affected by the construction, modification, or operation of a proposed power plant and related facilities.

 Any person who has been granted leave to intervene (become a party) by the presiding member in a siting proceeding.
 Any person may file a petition to intervene in the siting proceeding.

 As defined in the California Environmental Quality Act is the public agency which has principal responsibility for carrying out or approving a project that may have a significant effect on the environment.
-The Energy Commission serves as the lead agency for siting power plants with a net generating capacity of 50 megawatts or larger.
+The Energy Commission is the lead agency for siting power plants with a net generating capacity of 50 megawatts or larger.

 Laws, ordinances, regulations and standards.